Alfresco/docs-alfresco/content-accelerator/latest/install/index.md

 1. Install license file for OpenConnect

-   Navigate to the `ALFRESCO_HOME/tomcat/shared/classes/alfresco` folder and create the following folder structure:
-   `module/com.tsgrp.opencontent/license`.
+   Create the `module/com.tsgrp.opencontent/license` folder structure on the /alfresco classpath, for example, at `ALFRESCO_HOME/tomcat/shared/classes/alfresco`

-   Place the `TextLicense.l4j` file in the `ALFRESCO_HOME/tomcat/shared/classes/alfresco/module/com.tsgrp.opencontent/license` directory.
+   Place the `TextLicense.l4j` file in the `license` directory.

 1. Configure OpenConnect